almenscorner/IntuneCD/README.md

 - Added backup and documentation of Group Policy Configurations
 - Added retry if 503 is encountered during a graph call

+## I use Powershell, Do I need to learn Python?
+No.

+Just install Python and IntuneCD, that's it!

 ## Install this package
 ```python
 pip install IntuneCD